-The following table sets forth the number of shares of Sempra Energy Common Stock beneficially owned at March 1, 2005 by each director, by each of the executive officers of the Sempra Utilities named in the compensation tables of this Information Statement, and by all directors and executive officers of SDG&E and SoCalGas as a group.
-These shares, upon giving effect to the exercise of exercisable options, represent approximately 1% of Sempra Energy's outstanding shares.
+The following table sets forth the number of shares of Sempra Energy Common Stock beneficially owned at March 1, 2006 by each incumbent director, each nominee as a director, and each executive officer of the Sempra utilities named in the compensation tables of this Information Statement, and by all directors, nominees and executive officers of SDG&E and SoCalGas as a group.
+These shares, upon giving effect to the exercise of exercisable options, represent less than 1% of Sempra Energy's outstanding shares.